History of the Sheriff's Office

 From 1801 until it was retroceded to the Commonwealth of Virginia in 1847, Alexandria was part of the District of Columbia.
 During this time, Alexandria’s judiciary, including courts, court officers and marshals, were federal.
 As a result, Alexandria no longer had a Town Sergeant but it did receive a new jail after an act of Congress approved $10,000 in federal funding for construction.

 Designed under the direction of architect Charles Bulfinch, the new jail (at right) was located at the northeast corner of Princess and North St. Asaph streets and completed in 1827.
-Those housed in the jail included convicted criminals, debtors, and enslaved people, and during the Civil War when the Union occupied Alexandria, military prisoners were also held there.
+Those housed in the jail included convicted criminals, debtors, and enslaved people, and during the Civil War when the federal authorities controlled Alexandria, military prisoners were also held there.
 The jail building itself was located along North St. Asaph Street, and a high, whitewashed wall ran south and then east along Princess Street.
 The brick wall, as tall as 20 feet by 1896, met the building to the north, enclosing the jail yard.
 The jail yard sometimes served as the site of executions for those sentenced to death.
 In 1899, a Black teenage prisoner named Benjamin Thomas was abducted from the jail by a mob, dragged several blocks, and lynched at the corner of King and South Fairfax streets.

 For most of the 20th century, guards provided security in the jail under the direction of a jailer who reported to the City Sergeant.
 The City Sergeant continued to be responsible for court matters such as service of legal papers and the City Sergeant worked at City Hall where the courtrooms were located on the North Fairfax Street side.